Introduction | At a Glance | Key Indicators | International Rankings

 The government may also intervene in the appointment of directors, trustees or senior staff; narrow the boundaries of the work that organizations may engage in by reference to the government-approved original organizational application or charter; govern the banking arrangements of various kinds of charitable groups in detailed ways; undertake investigations of operational activities and terminate organizational activities through application of tax laws; and undertake other restrictions on operational activities.
 Even for registered organizations that have no issues with the state, reporting requirements can be quite burdensome, particularly for small organizations.
 The regulatory framework allows for significant government intervention and interference.
 Strong security forces, such as the Ministry of Public Security and other groups, intensively monitor organizations of particular sensitivity for the Party and state.

-In 2009 and 2010, a number of methods have been used to restrict and control the operational activities of certain nonprofit groups.
-For example, the Open Constitution Initiative (Gongmeng), a Beijing-based public interest law research and advocacy group, was placed under tax investigation arising from a donation from an American organization, several of its core personnel detained, and eventually closed as a result of the alleged violations of tax regulations.
+Over the years, a number of methods have been used to restrict and control the operational activities of certain nonprofit groups with some being harassed and others being closed down temporarily.
+For example, 2007, the civil society publication, Minjian was closed down, and another, China Development Brief, stopped publishing for a few months.
+In 2010, the Open Constitution Initiative (Gongmeng), a Beijing-based public interest law research and advocacy group, was placed under tax investigation arising from a donation from an American organization, several of its core personnel detained, and eventually closed as a result of the alleged violations of tax regulations.
+A reading through the Pending Legislative/Regulatory Initiatives above will yield other examples.

 See, e.g., the Regulations on the Registration and Management of Social Organizations (1999), Art.
 13(2).